Ukrainian Comedian Faces Crazed Hecklers

 Where's your civic conscience, mate?

-Yeah, I guess it's you know, it's like the old, the old, famous old saying that you know, we must, when you have a wolf threatening your village, you must feed the choicest sheep to the wolf, otherwise, the wolf might eat the choicest sheep.
+Yeah, I guess it's, you know, it's like the old, the old, famous old saying that, you know, we must, when you have a wolf threatening your village, you must feed the choicest sheep to the wolf, otherwise the wolf might eat the choicest sheep.

+And then the other argument is, well, you know, sure they're evil, right?
 Russia's doing evil stuff, but they are also very powerful, which is good.

 Because if I remember my high school maths correctly, correct me if I'm wrong, might is equal to or greater than right.

 Or possibly that picture of an arrow between might and right indicates that might is sending a ballistic missile towards right.
+Either way, makes the same point.

-And with our partners Bugle Bet, we can offer you the best odds on various World War III markets, including which perceived slight against the American president will actually start World War III, worth a punt on something about his hands or being scared of sharks,
+And with our partners Bugle Bets, we can offer you the best odds on various World War III markets, including which perceived slight against the American president will actually start World War III, worth a punt on something about his hands or being scared of sharks,

-and the percentage increase in the global value of the world poetry industry over the next five years, which is set to be
+and the percentage increase in the global value of the world poetry industry over the next five years, which is set to be quite

+impressive.
 I mean, as far as gambling goes, they really are putting the Russian and five more bullets into Russian roulette.

-JD Vance, you say he's not so much Trump's hype man as his gripe man, the side shit to the nuclear turd himself.
+J.D.
+Vance, you say he's not so much Trump's hype man as his gripe man, the side shit to the nuclear turd himself.

 It's still unconfirmed whether or not Vance is or is not an escape laboratory experiment that began in a Petri dish with some cells from the scrotum of Satan himself.

 Obviously, some people have jumped to conclusions, but we at the Bugle, of course, will wait until the science is absolutely conclusive.
+I mean, it's all in the name, isn't it, right?
+J.D.

 Vance is the opposite of A.D.
+Vance, which is advanced.

 He's devance.